fjhenigman/Vulkan-LoaderAndValidationLayers/loader/LoaderAndLayerInterface.md

 for these extensions, there is a hand-shake required to actually use them:
 * At least one physical device must support the extension(s)
 * The application must select such a physical device
 * The application must request the extension(s) be enabled while creating the instance or logical device (This depends on whether or not the given extension works with an instance or a device).
 * The instance and/or logical device creation must succeed.

 Only then can you expect to properly use a WSI extension in your Vulkan program.

-##### New Extensions
+##### Unknown Extensions

 With the ability to expand Vulkan so easily, extensions will be created that the loader knows nothing about.
 If the extension is a device extension, the loader will pass the unknown